-An initiative counter act poverty through empowering human resource and providing access to free education to the extremely under privileged sections of the society.
-The concept of Daanish* Schools is the outcome of this vision.
+The concept of Daanish Schools is an initiative to counteract poverty through empowering human resource and providing access to free education to the extremely under privileged sections of the society.
 The salient features are:

 - To enable the poorest sections of the society to have access to quality education environment and enabling infrastructure

 - Daanish Schools are being established with an objective to provide quality education to children belonging to low income segments of the society especially of the less developed areas of Punjab

 - These residential schools will cater for the most underprivileged segments of community in the less developed areas of the Punjab, providing children with free, high quality education of the type which so far has been the domain of private schools alone

 A fundamental feature of the governance and management of the Daanish Schools is the participation of the local community as a governing body of each school.
 The Act provides:

 - The Authority shall, by notification, declare a School as Daanish School or Centres of Excellence